O'Connor (ACT)

 O'Connor has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 30 projects likely to affect the region.
-Notable initiatives include Northbourne Village-De Burgh, Yowani Grounds Estate Development, Yowani Country Club Redevelopment-Office Building, and Yowani Country Club-New Clubhouse.
-The following list details those most relevant:.
+The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 33 such projects that could impact the area.
+Notable projects include Northbourne Village - De Burgh, Yowani Grounds Estate Development, Yowani Country Club Redevelopment - Office Building, and Yowani Country Club - New Clubhouse.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.